ltearno/hexa.tools/hexa.binding/README.md

 In your application, create one pojo class all by hand

+	import fr.lteconsulting.hexa.databinding.properties.Properties;

+	public class Person {
+		private String name;

+		public void setName(String name) {
+			this.name = name;

+			Properties.notify(this, "name");
+		}

+		public String getName() {
+			return this.name;
+		}
+	}

 Then in the application's main, bind two instances of those classes

+	Person a = new Person();
+	Person b = new Person();

+	// bind the name property
+	Binder.bind( a, "name" ).to( b, "name" );

+	a.setName( 'jack' );

+	// will print 'jack'
+	System.out.println( b.getName() );

+	b.setName( 'paul' );

+	// will print 'paul'
+	System.out.println( a.getName() );

+That's really a first step.
+You can do many other things !
+Now, you can read the other part of the manual or investigate into the samples :

+- Sample 1, a simple data binding hellow world in pure Java
+- Sample 2, a simple data binding master/detail view in Java with GWT

 ## How to create a binding ?